 I feel really lucky to live in a place that I love, and do work that I find so rewarding!
-A few times I did venture away from Ithaca, but then always came back; altogether I’ve lived here over 35 years.
-The vibrant arts scene and natural beauty truly feed my soul, as well as many great friends.
+A few times I did venture away from Ithaca, but then always came back; altogether I’ve lived here over 40 years.
+Near me is so much natural beauty, it truly feeds my soul.

 Adventure, creativity, music, and a sense of community are probably the most important things in my life – in addition to helping people be the very best they can be through my work.
 In my “former life” I’ve been a pie baker, day care provider, teacher of English as a Second Language, school social worker, and program director/coordinator.
 I’m also a mom to two amazing grown sons!

-When I am not either working or hanging out with friends, you can often find me at home snuggled (or trying to snuggle!) with my cat, knitting, working on some decorating project, working in my garden, or hacking away at some new jazz tune on the piano.
+When I am not working, you can often find me at home snuggled with my cat, sewing, working in my garden, or playing the piano.